bluscreenofjeff/Red-Team-Infrastructure-Wiki/README.md

 ![Sample DNS Redirector Setup](./images/dns_redirection.png)

+Note: When using C2 redirectors, a foreign listener should be configured on your post-exploitation framework to send staging traffic through the redirector domain.
+This will cause the compromised host to stage through the redirector like the C2 traffic itself.

 ### socat for DNS
 socat can be used to redirect incoming DNS packets on port 53 to our team server.
 While this method works, some user’s have reported staging issues with Cobalt Strike and or latency issues using this method.
 Edit 4/21/2017: